Dynamic Regret for Online Regression in RKHS via Discounted VAW and Subspace Approximation: Introduction

 A natural nonparametric extension is to compete with predictors from a reproducing kernel Hilbert space (RKHS).
 To address this problem, the Kernel Aggregating Algorithm Regression (KAAR) was introduced, and a corresponding regret bound with a log-determinant term involving the empirical kernel matrix was established in \cite{Gammerman2004on-line}.
 As observed in \cite{Vovk2006on-line}, this bound immediately implies a regret bound of order $O(\|f\|_{\mathcal H}\sqrt{T})$, provided that the horizon $T$ and an upper bound on the RKHS norm of the comparator $f$ are known in advance.
 One approach used in \cite{Vovk2006on-line} to remove the latter assumption is based on a second-level AA aggregation of the KAAR predictors over all regularization parameters.
 The regret rates mentioned above are optimal in $T$ in both finite-dimensional and RKHS settings.

 More recently, \cite{Zadorozhnyi2021Online} analyzed the exact KAAR on Sobolev spaces.
 In particular, they obtained essentially optimal static regret rates $ O\!\left(T^{\frac{d}{2\beta+d}+\varepsilon}\ln T\right), $ using upper bounds on the effective dimension for Sobolev RKHS spaces $H^\beta$ with $\beta>d/2$.
-The optimality conclusion relies on the results of \cite{Rakhlin2014online} and \cite{Gaillard2015a_chaining}, and therefore remains valid even if an upper bound on the comparator norm is known in advance.
+The optimality conclusion relies on the results of \cite{Rakhlin2014online} and \cite{Gaillard2015a_chaining}, concerning the case where an upper bound on the comparator norm is known in advance.
 In \cite{Jezequel2019efficient}, KAAR was revisited from a computational viewpoint: the authors replaced the RKHS in the basic update rule by carefully chosen finite-dimensional subspaces.
-In particular, for Gaussian kernels they obtained polylogarithmic regret bounds of order $O((\ln T)^{d+1})$ by this approach.
+In particular, for Gaussian kernels they obtained polylogarithmic regret bounds of order $O((\ln T)^{d+1})$.

 The dynamic counterpart of static regret compares the learner not with a single predictor, but with a time-varying comparator sequence.
 In the general convex setting, sublinear dynamic regret is possible only under regularity assumptions on this sequence, typically expressed through its path length $P_T$.
 In the finite-dimensional least-squares setting, the most relevant recent progress is due to \cite{Jacobsen2024online}, where a discounted VAW (DVAW) forecaster was introduced, yielding, in simplified form, a dynamic-regret bound of order $ \widetilde O\!\left(1\vee\sqrt{P_T\,T}\right). $ Note that under the stronger assumption that the comparator sequence is uniformly bounded and that this bound is known in advance, a similar path-length-type guarantee for exp-concave losses follows from the results of \cite{Yuan2020trading}, whose analysis relies on a discounted online Newton-type method.
 In the same bounded-comparator setting, \cite{Baby2021optimal} obtained a sharper guarantee for exp-concave losses via a strongly adaptive improper-learning strategy.